MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 9. Alex is now ready to self-approve, or self-activate the Helpdesk administrator role.
 Select the **Eligible assignments** tab.
 Under the **Action** column for the **Helpdesk Administrator** role, select **Activate**.

-10. In the **Activate - Helpdesk Administrator** pane, enter **Support requests from Sales team members that require resolution** in the **Reason** field.
+10. In the **Activate - Helpdesk Administrator** pane that appears, enter **Support requests from Sales team members that require resolution** in the **Reason** field.
 This is the reason why Alex wants to self-activate this role.
 Then select the **Activate** button at the bottom of the pane. <br/>

-    Note the three stages of activation that appear in the **Activate - Helpdesk Administrator** pane, and the progress made on each stage.
-After the final stage is completed, the **Activate - Helpdesk Administrator** pane will automatically close.
+    Note the three stages of activation that appear in the **Activate - Helpdesk Administrator** pane and the progress made on each stage.
+Wait for all three stages to automatically complete.
+After the final stage is completed, the **Activate - Helpdesk Administrator** pane will automatically close, and you will be returned to the **My roles | Azure AD roles** window.

 11. On the **My roles | Azure AD roles** window, note that you're still in the **Eligible assignments** tab.
 Also note the message at the top of the window indicating **Your active roles have changed.
 Click here to view your active roles**.
 Select this message.
 This simply displays the **Active assignments** tab, which you could have selected yourself instead of selecting the message.

 12. In the **Active assignments** tab, note the **Helpdesk Administrator** role now appears.
 Prior to activating this role, remember that you checked this tab earlier and no Azure AD roles appeared.
-Now that Alex has self-approved that the role, it's now been assigned to his user account.
+Now that Alex has self-approved the **Helpdesk Administrator** role, it's now been assigned to his user account.

 13. Close the InPrivate browser session.
-You should now return to the **Azure Active Directory admin center**, which should be displaying the **Adatum Corporation | Setting** page.
+You should now return to the **Microsoft Entra admin center**, which should be displaying the **Adatum Corporation | Setting** page.

 14. Leave your browser and all tabs open for the next task.